uidaholib/oral-history-collections-template/notes.md

 - ruberg_hilda_1: plays the same audio over again at the hour mark
 - halen_alben_2: Starts part way through the interview.
 Original transcript shows that section of the iinterview is missing
 - waterman_merton_1: Audio repeats at 00:30:35
+- stowell_william_1 00:00:00 - 0:22:26 and stowell_william_2 00:00:00 - 00:22:40 are the same audio.
+Legacy transcripts are semi-swapped: transcript for stowell_william_2 is accurate to audio for stowell_william_1 until 0:54:11.
+Then, the second part of legacy transcript from stowell_william_ 1 is accurate (beginning at "What that first one was like, they had on the river?" in the legacy.)
+This second part of the audio is the same as the audio for stowell_william_2, starting at 0:45:43

 ### Design Notes